BABrandes/Observables/docs/index.md

 ### **Transitive Binding**

 When you bind A→B→C:
-1. A's hook and B's hook merge to reference HookNexus #1
+1. A's hook and B's hook merge to reference Nexus #1
-2. B's hook and C's hook merge to reference HookNexus #2
+2. B's hook and C's hook merge to reference Nexus #2
-3. Since B's hook is involved in both, all three hooks end up referencing the same HookNexus
+3. Since B's hook is involved in both, all three hooks end up referencing the same Nexus
 4. Result: A, B, and C all share one central storage point

 ## Examples